 Near the end of September 2015 I went on a long weekend to Chamonix by myself.
 I left home Friday morning with a 20 litre rucksack, wearing my walking boots, and ran off to the mountains for a few days.

-I bought a mountain map in town, and scoured it over dinner, plotting where I would go.
+The trip was done on quite a whim and I hadn’t really done much planning so I bought a mountain map in town, and scoured it over dinner, plotting where I would go.
 The forecast for the weekend was sunny and calm.
 I’d say my excitement for the next day delayed my sleeping almost as much as the foghorn snoring in the adjacent bunk.
 Lesson: paying that few extra € for a private room can be worth it.

 I rose early, and after filling my backpack with madeleines from the breakfast bar (don’t judge me), headed outside.
 The trails around Chamonix are very well signed, and give distances in time rather than km or miles.
 The hardest part was finding the start of them from town.